UMAprotocol/UMIPs/UMIPs/umip-157.md

 The bundle LP fees for the chain and token combination can be found by summing the [LP Fee components](#breaking-down-the-incentive-fee) of the total incentive fees for each bridging event in the bundle.

+Set the `runningBalances` array equal to the running balances found above concatenated with a [closing incentive pool](#finding-the-closing-incentive-pool-size-for-e) array.

+Set the `netSendAmounts` array equal to the sum of all manual running balance adjustments that occur when certain running balance [bounds are breached](#handling-running-balance-bounds).

 ## Handling Slow Fill Excesses

 - _Excesses from partially executed slow fills_: In the case that a previous slow fill payment was sent to a `SpokePool`, but before the slow fill leaf could be executed, a relayer partially "fast" filled the deposit.
 Afterwards, the slow fill leaf was executed to complete the remainder of the deposit.
 The `SpokePool` now has a surplus amount of tokens because the original slow fill payment was not fully used to complete the deposit, so this excess must be returned to Mainnet.
 This step therefore explains how to identify excesses and determine how much to send back (i.e. subtract from running balances).
 Find all `FilledRelay` events in the block range that have `isSlowRelay` set to true.
 For each, use a similar method